Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 predicting system are not used in the pure prediction.
 In Figure 1-2, y1

-is plotted versus x1 for the water (1) + n, n-dimethylformamide (2) binary at
+is plotted versus x1 for the water (1) + n, n-dimethylformamide (2) binary at 373.15 [K].
+The Margules equation is

-373.15 [K].
-The Margules equation is used for the calculations of
+used for the calculations of non-azeotropic mixtures.
+Other activity

-Wilson, NRTL and UNIQUAC equations, satisfactorily correlate non-azeotropic
+coefficient equations, including the Wilson, NRTL and UNIQUAC equations,

-mixture data.
-However, a two-liquid phase forming behavior appears, if the van
+phase forming behavior appears, if the van Laar equation is used for this binary

-Laar equation is used in this case (ref.
+system (ref.
 2, part 1 page XXXVI).

 The